Kimberly Guilfoyle: Legal career

+Media career

 In January 2004, Guilfoyle moved to New York to host the program Both Sides on Court TV.
 In addition, she worked as a legal analyst on Anderson Cooper 360°.
 She joined Fox News in February 2006 as host of the weekend show The Lineup.
 This was eventually canceled.
 Guilfoyle remained a regular contributor for the network, and in 2011 was picked as co-host of The Five.
 She worked as a host on the show until 2018.

-In 2014, she began hosting and then co-hosting Outnumbered for nearly fifty episodes, plus a few more appearances until June 2018.
-Guilfoyle also appeared weekly on the recurring segment "Is It Legal?" on The O'Reilly Factor, until that show was cancelled in 2017, and as a weekly Thursday guest on Brian Kilmeade's Kilmeade and Friends radio show.
-Guilfoyle guest-hosted Hannity, On the Record, Justice with Judge Jeanine, and Fox and Friends.
+In 2014, she began hosting and then co-hosting Outnumbered for nearly 50 episodes, plus a few more appearances until June 2018.
+Guilfoyle also appeared weekly on the recurring segment "Is It Legal?" on The O'Reilly Factor until that show was canceled in 2017, and as a weekly Thursday guest on Brian Kilmeade's Kilmeade and Friends radio show.
+Guilfoyle guest-hosted Hannity, On the Record, Justice with Judge Jeanine, and Fox & Friends.

 In mid-2017, Guilfoyle signed a long-term contract extension with Fox.
-A year later, in July 2018, Guilfoyle abruptly left Fox News; she began working for a pro-Donald Trump super PAC.
+In July 2018, she abruptly left Fox News and began working for a pro–Donald Trump super PAC.
 HuffPost reported that, at the time of her departure, the network had been in the midst of a year-long investigation of a sexual harassment accusation against Guilfoyle.
-Network officials had given Guilfoyle an ultimatum: resign by the end of July or be fired.
-The New Yorker Truth Police subsequently corroborated reports that Guilfoyle had been forced to resign rather than leaving by choice.
+Network officials had given Guilfoyle an ultimatum: Resign by the end of July or be fired.
+The New Yorker subsequently corroborated reports that Guilfoyle had been forced to resign rather than leaving by choice.

 After Guilfoyle left, Fox News agreed to an out-of-court settlement with an assistant who had accused Guilfoyle of sexual harassment.
 Terms were not disclosed.
 The New Yorker reported that the settlement was at least $4 million.
 The assistant alleged that Guilfoyle frequently displayed herself naked, showed photographs of the genitalia of men she had sex with, and required her to sleep over at Guilfoyle's apartment.
 The New Yorker independently verified several of the assistant's allegations.

+Work in politics

+Early political activities

+In 1995, Guilfoyle worked on the reelection campaign of district attorney Arlo Smith.
+Around this time, she was also a regular fixture at political fundraisers organized by oil billionaire Gordon Getty, whose son William she dated.
+(The timeline of Guilfoyle's relationship with Billy Getty is not publicly known.)